Marshall T. Meyer papers, 1902-2010 and undated, bulk 1984-1993

 Died of cancer in New York City at age 63

-Rabbi Marshall T. Meyer was a progressive and activist rabbi who expounded a politically engaged Conservative Judaism.
+Rabbi Marshall T. Meyer was born in 1930 and was a progressive and activist rabbi who expounded a politically engaged Conservative Judaism.
 For Meyer, religion was inseparable from his politics, which spanned the breadth of local, national, and international arenas.

-Meyer returned to the United States in 1984 and took over the helm of congregation B'nai Jeshurun, reviving the decaying New York City synagogue and transforming it into a dynamic center for Judaism in the United States.
-Meyer advocated for intra-religious dialogue and peace efforts, the plight of marginalized groups within the United States, human rights abuses in Central America (El Salvador, Nicaragua, and Guatemala), and for peace and respect for human rights in Israel and Palestine.
+Meyer returned to the United States in 1984 and took over the helm of Congregation B'nai Jeshurun, reviving the decaying New York City synagogue and transforming it into a dynamic center for Judaism in the United States.
+Meyer advocated for intra-religious dialogue and peace efforts, the plight of marginalized groups within the United States, human rights abuses in Central America including El Salvador, Nicaragua, and Guatemala, and for peace and respect for human rights in Israel and Palestine.

 Acquisition information: